earthly/website/blog/_posts/2023-03-28-mutual-tls-kubernetes-nginx-ingress-controller.md

 The above command will open a `vi` session to modify the ingress resource.
 You can refer to the YAML below to add the "tls:" section which will link the secret we just created "self-tls" to the hostname "test.localdev.me".
 So it is expected when a client hits this hostname with HTTPS protocol, "self-tls" server certificate will be provided to the client to be verified.
 After verification, the request will be redirected to inside the cluster and a secure session will be initiated.

 This YAML is the declarative representation of the ingress resource "test-localhost" that has been created in previous steps.
-It contains the needed rule to route the external traffic coming through "test.localdev.me" to the target service "demo-app"
+It contains the needed rule to route the external traffic coming through "test.localdev.me" to the target service "demo-app".

 ~~~{.yaml caption=""}
 apiVersion: networking.k8s.io/v1